marymlucas/marymlucas.github.io/_pages/research/research.md

 ---

 ## Research Philosophy
 My work is grounded in pragmatic innovation.
 I focus on advancing methodological research in artificial intelligence while ensuring that new approaches translate into measurable improvements in health outcomes.
-My goal is to bridge cutting-edge AI methods with real-world clinical impact - developing solutions that improve decision-making, reduce disparities, and meaningfully benefit patient communities.
+My goal is to bridge cutting-edge AI methods with real-world clinical impact - developing solutions that improve decision-making, reduce disparities, and meaningfully benefit patients and communities.

 ---